quanterall/HaskellMaterials/basics/01-values-and-functions.md

       - [Exercise notes (Asking questions about values)](#exercise-notes-asking-questions-about-values)
   - [A note on functions, their parameter order and partial application](#a-note-on-functions-their-parameter-order-and-partial-application)

-The bread and butter of a Haskell program is of course values and functions.

 ## Running examples

 If you want to run the examples, I recommend installing `stack` via the link found in the README and